v81d/.gilded/README.md

 To replicate my exact setup, you should install the **Adwaita** fonts and the **JetBrains Mono Nerd Font**.
 If you want to use a different set of fonts, you must edit the configuration files.

-Credits to Nicholas Anand for the original [Dunst Media and Brightness Notifications](https://gitlab.com/Nmoleo/i3-volume-brightness-indicator) script.
-The script has been modified to align with the standards of this configuration.

 ### Full Installation

 1. Clone this repository and open it locally.